-In this blog, we will discuss the job of a director in relation to a limited company registered in the UK.
+In this blog, we will discuss the job of a company director in relation to a limited company registered in the UK.
 Becoming a director is very exciting and provides you with a prestigious status that’s sure to make an impression, but it also brings with it a high level of responsibility and trust.
-It is important to be aware of what the role entails to ensure that you keep on top of your legal duties and do your utmost to make the company a success.

-Eligibility Requirements – Who can be a director?
+Eligibility requirements – who can be a company director?

 - Persons under the age of 16

 - Undischarged bankrupts

 - Any persons acting as auditor of the company

 - Anyone who is subject to UK government restrictions

 Whilst there are no formal qualifications required to be a company director, you must be prepared and fully committed to performing the duties and responsibilities of the role.
 Significant financial and legal penalties will apply if you fail to meet your obligations.

 Minimum number of directors to set up a company